dowmeister/twitch-commando/README.md

 * !help : this command will send a private message to the user with all commands available
 * !prefix : this command will change the command prefix for given channel (restricted to broadcaster only)
+* !join : this command will request the bot to join the message author channel.
+Can be executed only in bot channel (if enabled)
+* !part : this command will request the bot to leave the message author channel.
+Can be executed only in bot channel (enabled with !join command)

 ## Roadmap